intIvy/MLGameControl/README.md

 # MLGameControl
 Welcome to this repo!
-Here I have used Google's Mediapipe Hands to create a machine learning module for a hand tracking game controller that breaks the screen down into the regions: up, down, left, right.
+Here I have used Google's Mediapipe Hands to create a machine learning module for a hand tracking game controller that interprets the location of your hand in the camera into the controls: up, down, left, right.
 And it all happens on the CPU!

 ![Screen Shot 2023-02-01 at 7 36 11 PM](https://user-images.githubusercontent.com/91762926/216210618-5eef1586-1f7f-48d1-9f0e-c7057c7db771.png)